Where are you located?

 I’ve kept up the habit.
 For pleasure reading, I enjoy an eclectic mix – historical fiction, science fiction, humor, murder mysteries, and contemporary and classic fiction.

-Some of my favorite authors are Douglas Adams, Isabel Allende, Maya Angelou, Sarah Bird, Michael Chabon, Colleen McCullough, Diana Gabaldon, Larry McMurtry, Ann Patchett, Sharon Kay Penman, J.K.
-Rowling, John Sanford, David Sedaris, Lucia St. Clair Robson, Alice Walker, and Jennifer Weiner.
+Some of my favorite authors are Douglas Adams, Isabel Allende, Maya Angelou, Sarah Bird, Michael Chabon, Colleen McCullough, Diana Gabaldon, Larry McMurtry, Ann Patchett, Sharon Kay Penman, John Sanford, David Sedaris, Lucia St. Clair Robson, Alice Walker, and Jennifer Weiner.
 I could go on…

 My latest goal is to not come home with any new books until I’ve read all the currently unread books on my bookshelf.
 I’ll give you three guesses how successful I’ve been.